gookit/validate/README.md

-`image/isImage`  |  Check if it is an uploaded image file and support suffix check `mime/mimeType/inMimeTypes`  |  Check that it is an uploaded file and is in the specified MIME type `date/isDate` | Check the field value is date string. eg `2018-10-25` `gtDate/afterDate` | Check that the input value is greater than the given date string.
+`image/isImage`  |  Check if it is an uploaded image file and support suffix check `mime/mimeType/inMimeTypes`  |  Check that it is an uploaded file and is in the specified MIME type `date/isDate` | Check the field value is date string. eg `2018-10-25` `gt_date/gtDate/afterDate` | Check that the input value is greater than the given date string.
-`ltDate/beforeDate` | Check that the input value is less than the given date string `gteDate/afterOrEqualDate` | Check that the input value is greater than or equal to the given date string.
+`lt_date/ltDate/beforeDate` | Check that the input value is less than the given date string `gte_date/gteDate/afterOrEqualDate` | Check that the input value is greater than or equal to the given date string.
-`lteDate/beforeOrEqualDate` | Check that the input value is less than or equal to the given date string.
+`lte_date/lteDate/beforeOrEqualDate` | Check that the input value is less than or equal to the given date string.
-`hasWhitespace` | Check value string has Whitespace.
+`has_whitespace/hasWhitespace` | Check value string has Whitespace.
 `ascii/ASCII/isASCII` | Check value is ASCII string.
 `alpha/isAlpha` | Verify that the value contains only alphabetic characters `alphaNum/isAlphaNum` | Check that only letters, numbers are included `alphaDash/isAlphaDash` | Check to include only letters, numbers, dashes ( - ), and underscores ( _ )
 `multiByte/isMultiByte` | Check value is MultiByte string.
 `base64/isBase64` | Check value is Base64 string.
-`dnsName/DNSName/isDNSName` | Check value is DNSName string.
+`dns_name/dnsName/DNSName/isDNSName` | Check value is DNSName string.
-`dataURI/isDataURI` | Check value is DataURI string.
+`data_uri/dataURI/isDataURI` | Check value is DataURI string.
 `empty/isEmpty` | Check value is Empty string.
-`hexColor/isHexColor` | Check value is Hex color string.
+`hex_color/hexColor/isHexColor` | Check value is Hex color string.
 `hexadecimal/isHexadecimal` | Check value is Hexadecimal string.
 `json/JSON/isJSON` | Check value is JSON string.
 `lat/latitude/isLatitude` | Check value is Latitude string.